farlee2121/DevEssentialsBlog/content/draft/2022-10-05-assessing-understanding-with-unit-tests.md

 }
 ```

-## Benefits
+## Suspected Benefits

-This approach encourages students to feel out the boundaries of an idea with experiments that are repeatable, referencable for later review, and sharable.

 Unit tests encode expectations, so they encourage students to always keep the goals of a concept in mind.

-Unit tests simultaneously guide experimentation and provide immediate feedback.
+The tests encourage students to feel out the boundaries of an idea while locking down independent facts.
+The tests also provide immediate feedback for self-learning.
 A good compiler will pass/fail many ideas right away.
-The test can also be run to feel out the problem.
+The test can also be run to collect further information.

+Each concluded test is a stable increment of knowledge, which should help students from back-tracking too far and forgetting what they've learned.

+The tests can also be shared, discussed, compared, and referenced for reviewing learnings.
+The compiler and pass/fail nature of the tests also requires a higher level of precision than does prose or verbal communication, improving chances of shared understanding.

 Even better, the feedback loop with the tests is very similar to what the student will experience while developing code professionally.

-After experimenting, the test remains as an expression of the studen'ts knowledge.
-It serves as a reference point for the teacher to give concrete feedback, and review for the student.
-The compiler and pass/fail nature of the tests also requires a higher level of precision than does prose or verbal communication.

 ## Conclusion

 Shared understanding is hard, especially across an experience gap.
-Unit tests encode expections about a system, and can similarly encode understanding of concepts being learned.
+Unit tests encode expections about a system, and could similarly encode understanding of concepts for educational purposes.

-In this way, unit tests standardize the form of student experimentation, offer immediate feedback similar to professional development, and create an artifact both the student and teach understand.
+In this way, unit tests would standardize the form of student experimentation, offer immediate feedback similar to professional development, and create an artifact both the student and teach understand.